 My favorite lens is definitely the wide angle one.
 It allows me to best express my creativity from any point of view.

-Currently, my wide-angle is a prime lens, XCD 21, a 21mm in medium format which corresponds to 17mm of a full frame focal length.
+Currently, I have several wide angle lenses.
+For the Hasselblad camera my favorite is a prime lens, XCD 21, a 21mm in medium format which corresponds to 17mm of a full frame focal length.

 In my career as a photographer I have tried countless tripods, of different sizes and materials.